MicrosoftDocs/win32/desktop-src/DirectShow/csourcestream-inactive.md

 ---
-Description: 'The Inactive method notifies the pin that the filter is no longer active.
-This method overrides the CBasePin::Inactive method.
-If the streaming thread is active, this method stops it and waits for the thread to exit.' ms.assetid: '82cf0f13-e563-4a0b-b2e1-25ab19f7ed78'
+Description: The Inactive method notifies the pin that the filter is no longer active.
+This method overrides the CBasePinInactive method.
+If the streaming thread is active, this method stops it and waits for the thread to exit. ms.assetid: 82cf0f13-e563-4a0b-b2e1-25ab19f7ed78
-title: 'CSourceStream.Inactive method'
+title: CSourceStream.Inactive method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CSourceStream.Inactive method